Maximal transverse measures of expanding foliations: Proof of the coupling lemma

 (check \cite[Corollary 6.7]{BoV00} for a similar estimate using Stirling's formula).
 Recall that we are considering $h \le \delta n$, and observe that $(1+1/x)^x \to 1$ when $x\to 0$.
 Thus we see that, given any $\epsilon>0$, the right hand side of \eqref{eq.Stirling} is bounded by $C e^{\epsilon n}$ if $\delta$ is chosen small enough, where $C$ is an absolute constant.
-From this and \eqref{eq.pre-Stirling} we get that the $m_1$-measure of the subset corresponding to $h \le \delta n$ is bounded above by
+Thus, the total number of terms on the right hand side of \eqref{eq.pre-Stirling} is bounded by $C e^{\epsilon n} (\delta n)$.
+From these remarks, we get that the right hand side of \eqref{eq.pre-Stirling} is bounded above by

 Combining \eqref{eq.expdecay1} and \eqref{eq.expdecay2}, and keeping in mind that $q_1<1$ and $\lambda<0$, we get that

 decays exponentially fast with $n$, as long as we choose $\epsilon$ small enough.
 Then, clearly, $m_1(\{R > n\})$ also decays exponentially fast with $n$, as claimed in part (2) of Lemma~\ref{l.coupling}.